-Home for four years, this enormous country holds a very special place in our hearts.
+Australia was home for us for four years and this enormous country-continent holds a very special place in our hearts.

 Australia is HUGE, absolutely enormous and comprises six different states.
 Click here if you want to see some maps on how many other countries can fit into it.

 It’s so big that it has three different time zones and is so immensely diverse in geography that its nature ranges from red soils to white beaches and tropical rain-forests to deserts.
 The country has some of the deadliest animals in the world but have no fear, they’re probably more scared of you than you are of them!

 Many people think its capital city is Sydney but it’s actually Canberra which was specifically planned and designed.
 For me Canberra holds no charm and there is nothing of huge significance to see which is why many travellers opt to avoid it.

 Given Australia’s landmass, it is actually one of the least densely populated countries in the world with a total population of just twenty-five million.
 It’s colonial history makes it a contentious issue as currently just 3% of the population is Indigenous Aborigine.
 The country suffers from systemic and institutional racism and the treatment of its Indigenous population is always being called into question.

 Australia is the most expensive country we’ve ever lived in and it’s extortionate charges make it a challenging country to visit.

 - Perth – 2.022m